Archaeology Field School

 This year's archaeological field school will continue the collaboration between Michigan Tech and historic Fort Wilkins by investigating three buildings associated with the Fort, which is located in Copper Harbor.
 You will learn the entire archaeological process: site survey and mapping, excavation and data collection, lab identification and artifact processing, artifact analysis and interpretation, and producing the draft site report.

 Excavations will focus on the Astor House and the privy and wash house associated with the Range Light Keeper's House.
 The Astor house was originally constructed as a storehouse associated with Fort Wilkins, but was later used as a hotel.
 The structure is noted for housing the first printing press in the Upper Peninsula which printed the Lake Superior News and Mining Journal from 1846 to 1848.
 The range lights and the keeper's house were constructed in 1868.

 The Field School Experience

 Learning archaeological fieldwork is an immersive experience where teamwork is essential.
 It takes weeks of work before a person can begin assembling the clues from each discovery into meaningful pictures of the past.
 As a result, students should expect the work to be exacting, often slow, and physically challenging, as one develops professional skills over time.
 We work eight-hour days in all conditions, five days a week throughout the six-week summer course.
-This summer will be especially immersive, as for some of the time we will be living and working on undeveloped Isle Royale, hours from the mainland by boat.

 What will I learn?